GigGameCorp/Guardrails.js/tests/integration/README.md

 - An integration test should reflect real-world setups that use handlebars.
 - It should compile a minimal template and compare the output to an expected output.
-- It should use "../.." as dependency for Handlebars so that the currently built library is used.
+- It should use "../.." as dependency for Guardrails so that the currently built library is used.

 Currently, integration tests are only running on Linux, especially in our CI GitHub action.